 If an adjuster asks you to sign a contract for a fee or a percentage of your claim payment to adjust your claim, you’ve probably been approached by a public adjuster.
 A public adjuster does not work for nor represents your insurance company.
 Public adjusters will represent you by adjusting your claim and presenting it to your insurance company for a fee.

 A public adjuster must be licensed by DFS; ask for their license number, which you may compare to their government-issued photo ID (such as a driver license).

 - Solicitation by public adjusters is limited to Mon. - Sat., 8 a.m. to 8 p.m.

-Hiring a public adjuster does not guarantee a larger claim payment or a faster settlement.
-Your public adjusting contract is legally binding and obligates the insurance company to add the public adjuster as an additional payee on the claim check.
+Entering into a contract with a public adjuster legally obligates the insurance company to add the public adjuster as an additional payee on the claim check.

 If you suspect an adjuster is working without a license, or if they urge you to overstate an insurance claim, or if you otherwise suspect fraud, call the Insurance Fraud Hotline at 1-800-378-0445.

 A public adjuster must put fair and honest treatment of the claimant above their own interests.
 For more information, read the Public Adjuster Code of Ethics, Public Adjuster Contract Checklist.

 For more information download the Disaster Assistance Insurance Helpline brochure.